 While serving as instructor in the Army I taught others how to operate safely in a high threat environment.
 It was all about raising awareness and disseminating information to the right people at the right time.
 Let’s move forward and work together.
-You’ll learn how to work more effectively in a high pressure role, manage stress and build resilience.
+You’ll learn how to work more effectively in a high pressure role, manage stress levels and build resilience.

 The phrase building resilience meant very little to me as a child.
 Life was pretty much stress-free.

 My grandparents lived on the edge of Dartmoor, Devon in an isolated but stunning location.
 The water supply to the house came from a spring and on occasion the pipes froze or blocked up.
 Power cuts weren’t uncommon either.
 Conan Doyle, author of the Hound of the Baskervilles, allegedly based Baskerville hall on the property adding to it’s character.
 Hidden in the woods, were the remains of copper mine workings, tunnels and deep shafts which I frequently explored.
-I became friends with a local boy, Brian, he’d take me to a WW2 munitions dump on the moor.
+I became friends with a local boy, Bryan, he’d take me to a WW2 munitions dump on the moor.
 We’d dig up live ammunition, hand grenades and rifle rounds, not something I’d encourage now of course.
 These school holidays in Devon introduced me to the value of being active outdoors, the importance of mental stimulation from adventure and exploration.

 My parents sent me on PGL activity holidays when I was still at school.
 Kayaking, rock climbing, caving and other controlled risk activities gave me confidence plus new ways to challenge myself physically and mentally.
 Exposing mind and body to new experiences is a key element of building resilience.